EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-08-what-i-learned.md

 Editor Note #1: After showing this post to Kien, he pointed that with respect to "Comprehensive Understanding", there is a balancing point between moving fast and fully understanding a system.
 An good engineer is able to balance these two competing priorties.

 Editor Note #2: 9 months later, I have read back this post and can summarize it into two sentences.
-1. Don't be a code monkey - design before you type.
+1. Don't be a code monkey - design before you type (however, don't overdesign either).
 2. Continously learn and refine your system.